BlueBrain/Brayns/doc/UserGuide.md

 (or multiples separated by comma), and the ```--circuit-report``` command line argument specifies the simulation report to be rendered.

-Example of how to load a circuit with voltages simulation for layer 1 cells
+Example of how to load a circuit with voltages simulation for layer 1 cells:

 ```
 braynsViewer ~/circuits/BlueConfig --circuit-targets Layer1 --circuit-report voltages